MoonWalker440/Music-Megathread/README.md

 - [Groove](https://reproductor-multimedia-de-windows.en.uptodown.com/windows)🆕 - Groove Music offers one of the most comfortable ways to listen to music on your computer

+- [Elisa](https://apps.kde.org/elisa/) - A music player by KDE community with system integration and KDE color scheme.

 ## ➤ Android Apps

 ### ▷ Android Streaming Apps 🎶